 In cases of major accidents, the accident scene is to be secured and preserved.
-If the scene needs to be disturbed in order to move/assist the injured employee that is ok.
+The scene can be disturbed to provide and injured persons(s) needing medical assistance or evacuation.
 However, this needs to be noted in the accident investigation.
-Otherwise, every effort will be made to keep the scene.
+Otherwise, every effort will be made to keep the scene preserved.
 If the scene needs to be restored in order to maintain essential functions, L&I will be contacted via 1-800-423-7233 by EHS or the Department Manager.
-The college will request consent to disturb the scene in order to maintain essential functions.
-If consent is granted photos of the area and applicable measurements will be taken to demonstrate what the scene looked like at the time of the incident.
+The college will request consent to disturb the scene to maintain essential functions.
+If consent is granted, photos of the area and applicable measurements will be taken to demonstrate what the scene looked like at the time of the incident.